Brandon Flowers (American football)

-Brandon Lavar Flowers (born February 18, 1986) is a former American football cornerback.
-He played college football at Virginia Tech, and was drafted by the Kansas City Chiefs in the second round of the 2008 NFL Draft.
+Brandon Lavar Flowers (born February 18, 1986) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Virginia Tech Hokies, and was selected by the Kansas City Chiefs in the second round of the 2008 NFL draft.

-High school career
+Early life

 Flowers played high school football while attending Atlantic Community High School, where he earned first-team all-area and all-conference honors.
 He was teammates with Omar Jacobs and David Clowney.
 Flowers then attended Hargrave Military Academy for prep school in 2003.
-At Hargreaves, he was teammates with Jonathan Hefney, Brian Soi, DJ Ware, and Justin Harper.
+At Hargrave, he was teammates with Jonathan Hefney, Brian Soi, DJ Ware, and Justin Harper.
 He also starred in basketball and track.

 Although considered a three-star recruit, Flowers was not listed among the nation's top cornerback prospects by Rivals.com.

 College career

 Flowers attended Virginia Tech, where he majored in Sociology.
 In 2004; he did not play in the season opener vs. Southern California, but made a spectacular interception for a 38-yard return the following week vs. Western Michigan.
 He suffered a fractured right fibula later in the contest and missed the rest of the season.
 Flowers returned to action in 2005, posting 20 tackles (13 solo) with four pass deflections, 1 1/2 stops behind the line of scrimmage, and an interception.

 As a sophomore in 2006, Flowers took over the boundary cornerback spot, going on to start his final 27 games with the Hokies.
 He earned All-American second-team and All-Atlantic Coast Conference first-team honors, leading the league with 21 passes defended, breaking up 18 throws and picking off three others.
 He totaled 51 tackles (29 solo) with 3.5 sacks and 7.5 stops for losses.
 He also caused a fumble and did not allow an opponent to catch any passes in three games.

 As a junior in 2007, Flowers again received All-American and All-ACC recognition.
 In 2007, Flowers intercepted five passes and deflected nine others; he also ranked third on the team with 86 tackles (56 solo), including eight stops behind the line of scrimmage.

 In 41 games at Virginia Tech, Flowers made 28 starts at cornerback, making 158 tackles (99 solo) with 3.5 sacks for minus-28 yards, 17 stops for losses of 71 yards and six quarterback pressures.
 He caused and recovered a fumble, deflected 32 passes, and intercepted 10 others for 172 yards in returns and two touchdowns.
 He also led the Atlantic Coast Conference in passes broken up (18) and passes defended (21).

-Flowers decided to forgo his final year of eligibility to enter the 2008 NFL Draft.
+Flowers decided to forgo his final year of eligibility to enter the 2008 NFL draft.

 Professional career

-Regarded as the No. 8 cornerback available in the 2008 NFL Draft, Flowers was described an "opportunistic cornerback with solid ball skills" by Sports Illustrated.
-He was drafted by the Kansas City Chiefs in the second round (35th overall) of the 2008 NFL Draft.
-Flowers was the highest selected Hokies defender since DeAngelo Hall in 2004.
+Pre-draft

+NFL.com ranked Flowers as the sixth best cornerback prospect in the draft and projected that he would be selected in the first or second round.
+Sports Illustrated ranked Flowers as the eighth best cornerback prospect in the draft and described him as an "opportunistic cornerback with solid ball skills".